 Taking your car in for its regular car servicing can sometimes feel like a chore, but it is an essential aspect of owning a vehicle and a way to extend its lifespan.
 While some people might see it as 'taking the car in for an oil change', there's a lot more to it than that.

-Aside from changing your engine oil, your mechanic will also be checking a few common parts that need to be changed or topped-up (if it's a fluid).
-To save you an extra trip to the workshop in the future, the mechanic may recommend replacing a few of these things while you're there for your car's regular maintenance.
+Aside from changing your engine oil, your mechanic will also be checking a few common parts that need to be changed.
+The mechanic will likely recommend replacing filters, different fluids, spark plugs, and a few other things while you're there for your car's regular maintenance.

 For some people, they might find it a little odd or unnecessary.
 Why will the mechanic recommend changing these parts when your car seems to be doing fine?
 Well, some car parts need to be changed to prevent problems from happening, so it's normal for a mechanic to recommend replacing them.

 Car Service Checklist of Parts to be Replaced

 Here's a quick look at a few common car parts that are replaced during your car's regular servicing.

 The most common types of car parts that you'll replace during a trip to the workshop are filters.

 Here's what you need to know: your car has four kinds of filters.
 You have the engine air filter, the engine oil filter, the cabin air filter (they might call it the air conditioner's filter), and the fuel filter.